Should I Go to the ER for a UTI?

 Generally, urgent care should be your choice if your symptoms are severe but the illness or injury isn’t life-threatening.
 Most severe UTIs will fall within this category.

-Going to an urgent care center instead of ER also has other benefits.
+Going to an urgent care center instead of an ER also has other benefits.
 Firstly, urgent care clinics have shorter waiting lines than ER, and you’ll be able to get treated as soon as possible.
 What’s more, urgent care visits are cheaper than ED services.
 In the case of UTIs, the average cost of going to ER is $665, while urgent care will cost you as little as $112.

 Urologist